yingfeng23/yingfeng23.github.io/_pages/cv.md

 GPA: Distinction

-**Beijing Sport University, School of Management**, BSc in Sport Ecnomics and Management (2014-2018)
+**BSc in Sport Economics and Management**, Beijing Sport University, School of Management (2014-2018)

 ***